Territories of Parrondo's paradox and its relation with entanglement in quantum walks: Introduction

-Here, as an example, we discuss three different regions where we play game A with coin rotation operator $C_{\text{A}}$ (orange) and game B with operator $C_{\text{B}}$ (dark grey), as shown in the Fig.\,\ref{Fig2}$(a)$ and $(b)$, respectively.
-We exhibit that in all regions when playing game A and B individually at any time, $t$ will lose the game according to the definition.
-However, when we play these two games alternatively for a particular sequence of different periods, i.e., among which we have only sketched the coin operation pattern for game ABB (that is, we use one-time $C_{\text{A}}$ and two-time $C_{\text{B}}$ for every single step) as shown in the Fig.\,\ref{Fig2}$(c)$, can create a winning expectation all the time, which is known as Parrondo's paradox.
+Here, as an example, we discuss three different regions where we play game A with coin rotation operator $C_{\text{A}}$ (orange) and game B with operator $C_{\text{B}}$ (green), as shown in Figs.~\ref{Fig2}$(a)$ and $(b)$, respectively.
+We show that in all regions when playing games A and B individually at any time, $t$ will lose the game according to the definition.
+However, when we play these two games alternatively for a particular sequence of different periods, i.e., among which we have only sketched the coin operation pattern for the game ABB (where, we use one-time $C_{\text{A}}$ and two-time $C_{\text{B}}$ for every single step) as shown in the Fig.~\ref{Fig2}$(c)$, can create a winning expectation all the time, known as Parrondo's paradox.